masa-finance/masa-bittensor/docs/guides-and-tutorials/running_on_devnet.md

 ### 2. Activate virtual environment

-Please remember to always activate the environment when opening a new terminal!
+Activate the environment.
+Remember this step when opening a new terminal!

 ```bash
 conda activate bittensor